 Technical and Organizational Security Measures

-In accordance with paragraph 4.3.5 of this DPA, before processing EU Data, Vendor will adopt and maintain appropriate (including organisational and technical) security measures in dealing with EU Data in order to protect against unauthorised or accidental access, loss, alteration, disclosure or destruction of such data, in particular where the Processing involves the transmission of data over a network, and against all other unlawful forms of Processing.
+In accordance with paragraph 4.3.5 of this DPA, before processing European Data, Vendor will adopt and maintain appropriate (including organisational and technical) security measures in dealing with European Data in order to protect against unauthorised or accidental access, loss, alteration, disclosure or destruction of such data, in particular where the Processing involves the transmission of data over a network, and against all other unlawful forms of Processing.

 Without limiting or affecting the foregoing, Vendor shall implement and maintain the specific organisational and technical security measures contained in the Network Security Terms located at: https://legal.yahoo.com/us/en/yahoo/terms/vendor/networksecurity/index.html save that in respect of Section 3(3)(d)(i)(c) of the Network Security Terms, Vendor shall, to the extent not precluded by Law, refrain from notifying law enforcement, government agencies and/or regulators (including supervisory authorities) of any Personal Data Breach until Yahoo provides its written consent for Vendor to make such notification (if at all).